-On July 27, 2021, PES hosted the next colloquium in our series on power dynamics and accountability in alternative and emerging spiritual and cultural organizations.
-For this event, the Program for the Evolution of Spirituality featured Dr. Maria Burschel and Crystal Byrd Farmer to discuss gender dynamics in intentional communities.
+On July 27, 2021, the Program for the Evolution of Spirituality featured Dr. Maria Burschel and Crystal Byrd Farmer to discuss gender dynamics in intentional communities.

 Affirming Personal Agency in Discussions on Abuse of Power in Alternative Spiritual Spaces

 Program for the Evolution of Spirituality director and HDS Professor Dan McKanan was joined on May 6, 2021 by New Religious Movement scholars Dr. Erin Prophet and Jessica Pratezina to discuss approaches to conversations and scholarship around spiritual harm while affirming personal agency.

 About the speakers